Bugs Alive! gallery visit

 The Bugs Alive! exhibition showcases live insects, giant models and thousands of pinned specimens from the museum’s entomology collection.

 Primary students will be enthralled as they learn about the diversity of bugs’ bodies, behaviour, habitats and life-cycles.

 Secondary students may focus on classification, adaptation, survival and ecological impact of insects, arachnids and other invertebrates.

 A variety of resources for studying insects in the classroom for all learners are available in the related links.

-We recommend Kindergarten and Foundation to Level 4 groups book into the Bugs, Bugs, Bugs program to support their learning experience.
+We recommend Kindergarten and Foundation to Level 4 groups book into the Schoolyard Bugs virtual learning program to support their learning experience.

 Foundation – Level 2

 - Living things have a variety of external features and live in different places where their basic needs, including food, water and shelter, are met

 - Living things grow, change and have offspring similar to themselves

 - Living things can be grouped on the basis of observable features and can be distinguished from non-living things